 - Ensure fairness in electricity pricing for IDCs.
 Electricity is the largest operating expense for IDCs and CSPs, which run high-availability digital infrastructure 24/7.
 However, recent electricity price hikes have created a growing cost burden, threatening the competitiveness of these sectors.
 In April 2024, Taipower introduced Schedule 6, imposing an additional price adjustment on IDCs whose annual electricity consumption exceeds 50 million kWh.
 This measure, which singles out IDCs from other growing industries classified under Schedule 5, is unprecedented in the Asia-Pacific region and lacks a clear rationale.

 The Committee urges the government to revise the electricity pricing structure to uphold principles of fairness and non-discrimination.
 In particular, IDCs should not be singled out as a distinct pricing category.
 Instead, pricing policies should apply consistently across all industries, with classifications based on objective criteria such as voltage levels, load profiles, and grid utilization.
 A holistic approach will help prevent the disproportionate allocation of Taipower’s cost recovery burden onto a single sector, and ensure a more equitable and sustainable electricity market.
-We recommend removing Schedule 6 and reclassifying IDCs under Schedule 5 to restore parity and promote balanced economic development.
+We recommend removing Schedule 6 and reclassifying IDCs under Schedule 5 to restore parity and promote balanced economic development. - Promote transparency and consultation in electricity pricing policy.
+The classification process and calculation of electricity price adjustments must be transparent and inclusive.
+Effective policy should involve early consultation with relevant industry stakeholders to prevent unintended economic consequences.
+A well-defined, predictable mechanism for electricity pricing will provide long-term visibility and stability, enabling IDCs and CSPs to make infrastructure investments with confidence.
+A clear, consultative pricing policy is essential for Taiwan to maintain its attractiveness as a regional digital infrastructure hub.

 - Implement performance-based energy standards for CSPs.
 Ongoing discussions on potential new compliance requirements for CSPs, such as mandatory disclosures on technical and efficiency metrics, risk undermining Taiwan’s technological competitiveness and cloud infrastructure resilience.
 The Committee urges the government to recognize the inherent operational efficiencies of cloud services, which benefit from dynamic workload optimization, high utilization rates, and advanced cooling technologies.